kahlan/kahlan/docs/README.md

 * [Enhance-PHP](https://github.com/Enhance-PHP/Enhance-PHP)
 * etc.

-All these "old school" frameworks are mature enough but they don't support the `describe-it` syntax which allow a better organisation of tests and simplify their maintenance.
+All these "old school frameworks" are mature enough but they don't support the `describe-it` syntax which allow a better organisation of tests and simplify their maintenance.

-**Hopefully` there's some new frameworks:**
+**Hopefully there's some new frameworks around:**

 * [Peridot](https://github.com/peridot-php/peridot)
 * [pho](https://github.com/danielstjules/pho)